GreatThirdRail.org Home

 Photo from the collection of Jay Williams

-The Wells Street Terminal looking west circa 1922.
+The Wells Street Terminal looking west circa 1923.
 Even though the terminal was shared with the Metropolitan "L," all four tracks are occupied by CA&E trains.
 Car 408 is seen on the southernmost track.
 Next to it is another Pullman, an unidentified wood, and car 203.
-Click here for a larger version.

 Photo by AF Scholz, from the Krambles-Peterson Archive